validation-and-verification-istic/Projects-2018-2019/README.md

 # Deadlines

-At the end of **session 1** (17/10/2018 IL, 18/10/2018 ILA) you should have decided on the assignment and set up the git repository containing a skeleton Maven project.
+At the end of **session 1** (19/10/2018) you should have decided on the assignment and set up the git repository containing a skeleton Maven project.

-After **session 3** (05/11/2018 IL and ILA) the tool should be able to run the test suite (or selected test classes) of a Maven project given as input.
+After **session 3** (07/11/2018) the tool should be able to run the test suite (or selected test classes) of a Maven project given as input.

-After **session 6** (22/11/2018 IL, 16/11/2018 ILA) the tool should be able to instrument part of the code needed to achieve its goal.
+After **session 6** (07/12/2018) the tool should be able to instrument part of the code needed to achieve its goal.

-After **session 8** (29/11/2018 IL, 07/12/2018 ILA) most functionalities should be already implemented.
+After **session 8** (25/01/2019) most functionalities should be already implemented.

-Final deadline will be  **December the 21st 23:59 PM CET CET**.
+Final deadline will be  **February 1st 23:59 PM CET CET**.
 At that moment all repositories will be cloned and this will be considered as the final version of the project.